 By Roz Skinner

-For artist, Duncan Currie, painting and fishing have always gone hand in hand.
-Sitting in the peaceful Skye surroundings enables Duncan to charge his creative batteries and find inspiration from the constantly changing landscape. (writes Roz Skinner who also took the photographs)
+For artist Duncan Currie, painting and fishing have always gone hand in hand.
+Sitting in the peaceful Skye surroundings enables Duncan to charge his creative batteries and find inspiration from the constantly changing landscape.

-“It feel like an interaction with Nature," Duncan explains.
+“It feels like an interaction with nature," Duncan explains.
 "I lose all sense of time when I am painting and fishing.
 They are both ways of experiencing a total immersion in the wild environment and natural landscape."